babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Cells for .NET.md

 - Convert Excel files to various other formats.
 - [Formula calculation engine](https://docs.aspose.com/display/cellsnet/Supported+Formula+Functions) that supports all basic and advanced Excel functions.

-## New Features in Version 20.2.0
+## New Features in Version 20.3

-- Pipe-delimited / CSV to JSON conversion.
-- Link between the Pivot Table and the external connection.
+- Support for `FLOOR.MATH(-555,5,1)`.
+- Support for `FILTER` function.
+- Fetch worksheet Unique ID.
+- Support for setting `chart.series.dataLables.TextDirection` to vertical.

+## Enhancements in Version 20.3

+- Make icons available for *IStreamProvider* like usual images while saving the document to `HTML`.
+- Reduce flickering in *GridDesktop* for smooth resizing.
+- Distinguish hidden or very hidden sheets in `Aspose.Cells.GridDesktop`.
+- Improve the performance of saving conditional formatting and validation with whole rows.

-For a detailed list, please visit [Aspose.Cells for .NET 20.2 Release Notes](https://docs.aspose.com/display/cellsnet/Aspose.Cells+for+.NET+20.2+Release+Notes).
+For a detailed list, please visit [Aspose.Cells for .NET 20.3 Release Notes](https://docs.aspose.com/display/cellsnet/Aspose.Cells+for+.NET+20.3+Release+Notes).

 ## Read & Write Spreadsheet Formats